 and here is the updated room.

-You can see how this looked before in the infant room post.
-We added the rack so that he can choose his clothes himself from limited option.
+Again, you can see how this looked before in the infant room post.
+We added the rack so that he can choose his clothes himself from limited options.
 At this time, I still offer and ask which one he would like to wear.
 He like to pick it of the rack himself and put back the hanger.
 I also changed the baskets to shallower ones without lids so that he can pick his training pants or shorts by himself.

 I moved his chair closer to the book racks so that he can make the association of picking a book and sitting to read.
 The chair is also close to the dressing area.
 While he prefers to sit on the floor to dress up, he sometimes sits on the chair too.